AmpersandTarski/documentation/ampersands-own-language/interfaces-2/interfaces-1.md

 ```

 Notice the following features:
 1. The structure of an interface is hierarchical.
 It consists of boxes within a box.
-This is because a field expression may be followed by a `BOX` with a list of subinterfaces.
-Without it, it is just a field expression.
-2. When a field expression is followed by a `BOX`, every atom in the _codomain of the field expression_ is displayed in a box of its own on the screen.
-That box behaves like an interface with the field expression serving as interface expression of that subinterface.
+This is because a field term may be followed by a `BOX` with a list of subinterfaces.
+Without it, it is just a field term.
+2. When a field term is followed by a `BOX`, every atom in the _codomain of the field term_ is displayed in a box of its own on the screen.
+That box behaves like an interface with the field term serving as interface term of that subinterface.
 3. By this mechanism, the hierarchical structure of the entire interface translates directly to the hierarchical structure of the web-page in which it is displayed.
-4. The source concept of a field expression must match with the target concept of the field expression outside the box.
+4. The source concept of a field term must match with the target concept of the field term outside the box.
-5. The target concept of a field expression that has a box, must match with the source concepts of each field inside that box.
+5. The target concept of a field term that has a box, must match with the source concepts of each field inside that box.

 ## Formatting